 According to the IRS, a qualifying relative is someone who is able to be claimed as a dependent based on IRS tests.
 Contrary to popular belief, a qualifying relative does not have to be a person who is a blood relative of yours.
 As long as you provide for the majority of your grandchildren’s living expenses, and they meet other qualifications that determine if they are a qualifying child or relative, then you may be eligible to claim them.
 Also, both qualifying children and qualifying relatives can be dependents.

-In the case of claiming your grandchildren on your taxes, you must prove that they live with you and that you provide for the majority of their care.
+If you claim dependents such as your grandchildren on your taxes, you must prove that they live with you and that you provide for the majority of their care.
 Given other criteria are met, such as residency, citizenship and income limitations, you are then able to claim your grandchildren as qualifying children or qualifying relatives as well.
 While there are age limitations for claiming qualifying children as dependents (unless they are permanently and totally disabled), there are no age restrictions for qualifying relatives.
-For more information, visit the IRS' website and read IRS Publication 929, (2017) Tax Rules for Children and Dependents for an explanation of all the tests and income requirements that determine someone's status as a qualifying relative or a qualifying child.
+For more information, visit the IRS' website and read IRS Publication 929, Tax Rules for Children and Dependents for an explanation of all the tests and income requirements that determine someone's status as a qualifying relative or a qualifying child.